Andrew-S-Rosen/cbe504/main.typ

 A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described as "jamming."
 Consider the dissociative chemisorption reaction
 $ ce("H2 + 2 *") fwdArrow(k) ce("2 H^*"). $
-We know that the turnover frequency for this process can be given by
+We know that the site-normalized rate for this process can be given by
 $ r' = k' p_ce("H2") theta_ce("*")^2. $<eq:jam_rate>
 If we treat adsorption as occurring on a 2D lattice, it is possible to have a "jammed lattice" at sufficiently high values of $theta_"H"$ like that shown in #ref(<fig:jammed>).
 Here, there are still vacant sites available (i.e. $theta_*>0$).